 The rate of evaporation is inversely proportional to the humidity of the surrounding area.
 When humidity is low, the air’s capacity to store water is very high and evaporation happens very quickly.
 When the humidity is high, though, the air is already saturated with moisture and its ability to absorb more water vapor is very low – evaporation happens slowly.
-That’s why humid weather is so much more uncomfortable than a dry heat.
+That’s why humid weather is so much more uncomfortable than dry heat.
 The sweat your body produces sticks to your skin instead of evaporating and cooling you down.

 Humid weather is bad for evaporative coolers as well.
-As humidity rises, the temperature difference between the from he cooler and the air around it falls, until eventually it becomes little more than a fancy looking fan.
+As humidity rises, the temperature difference between the from the cooler and the air around it falls, until eventually it becomes little more than a fancy looking fan.

-Usually, we do not recommend swamp coolers for places that experience a lot of humidity in the summer because evaporative cooling isn’t effective in that sort of environment, unless you know the secret to using your evaporative cooler as a supplement to your central air conditioning.
+Usually, we do not recommend swamp coolers for places that experience a lot of humidity in the summer because evaporative cooling isn’t effective in that sort of environment unless you know the secret to use your evaporative cooler as a supplement to your central air conditioning.
 What is it?
 Well, besides cooling the air, air conditioners also dehumidifies it.
 In fact, dehumidification takes place even if you run your AC at fairly high temperatures.
 So you can set your central AC at 80°F or higher – which will save you a bundle on whole-house cooling costs – and use a portable evaporative cooler to lower the temperature in the one or two rooms you’re actually using.
 The dry air will bring your evaporative cooler back to life.
 (See When Should You Buy an Evaporative Cooler?
 Know Your Humidity Levels)

 Everyone Needs to Vent

 With an air conditioner, a room or building needs to be closed up tight for it to be effective.
-The opposite is true with a swamp cooler, which rely on a consistent stream of fresh air in order to work.
+The opposite is true with a swamp cooler, which relies on a consistent stream of fresh air in order to work.

 Ice, Ice, Baby